abel-bernabeu/facecompressor/README.md

 Optionally, if you are using PyCharm you may want to also follow the GitHub setup instructions from the JetBrains website:

 https://www.jetbrains.com/help/pycharm/github.html

+# Run tests

+All the unit and integration tests are discovered with "pytest" instrospection, so you just need to execute one command for executing them all:

+`pytest`